2sic/cre8magic/docs/magic-settings.md

 1. Make sure that the inner content is only shown if Settings are loaded - otherwise show a `loading settings...` text
 1. Broadcast the `MagicSettings` with the name `Settings` to all child controls using `CascadingValue`.
-1. It will also ensure that the `MagicContext` TODO: is set on the page
+1. It will also ensure that the [MagicContext](./magic-context.md) is set on the page

 TODO:
 1. EXPLAIN SETTINGS MORE
-1. LIKE FOR MENUS ETC.?
-1. EXPLAIN SETTINGS PARTS

 ## Continue...